voldemorthack01/SAD/README.md

 I built **SharpShowcase** to demonstrate some of the cool things you can do with a clean, modular Console Application in .NET 9.0.

-Since I'm currently looking for an IT job, I created this project as a personal playground to test out popular libraries like **Serilog** and **Humanizer**, while focusing on writing high-quality, maintainable code.
+I created this project as a personal playground to test out popular libraries like **Serilog** and **Humanizer**, while focusing on writing high-quality, maintainable code.
 It's safe to say this is not your average "Hello World" app—it features structured logging, an interactive menu system, and a solid architecture.

 I hope you enjoy exploring the code as much as I enjoyed writing it!